 Please note this Intrepid trip is operated by our experienced local partners Dragoman Overland.
 Your departure will be run in a Dragoman vehicle with a Dragoman crew.

 The minimum age for this trip is 18 years old and bookings for minors, even if accompanied by a parent, cannot be accepted.

 EXPORTS / IMPORTS:

 An export certificate is required to take carpets and anything else considered antique out of Turkmenistan.
 Export certificates are available from the Carpet Museum or this can be arranged through the seller.
-It is also important to catalogue and declare to Customs any carpets or anything antique looking - even if clearly from a different part of the world - that you bring into Iran and Turkmenistan with you.
+It is also important to catalogue and declare to Customs any carpets or anything antique looking - even if clearly from a different part of the world - that you bring into Turkmenistan with you.

 You should carry an identity document at all times while in Tashkent and in Ashgabat.
 Requests to produce proof of identity, for example by the police, are frequent.

 RAMADAN & THE EID UL-FITR FESTIVAL (BAYRAM) 2012: